Bowsse/android_emulator/README.md

 Appium was unable to control the emulator while running tests in the container.

+Setup used in Dockerfile has alot of dependencies that are not listed here.

 ## Install Android SDK
 ```shell
 cd /opt